jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: You can use regular honey for the wrinkles, too.
 It's just that the comb honey is a little bit more active for some reason.
 Okay, did you have a question?

-Q: Yeah. [unintelligible] When I was back in Italy, they told me that I had a spot, what do you call it?
+Q: Yeah.
+This summer, I visited a friend [unintelligible] when I was back in Italy, they told me that I had a spot, what do you call it?
 Like a spot or a hole in my heart.
 One in my lungs, and one in my kidney.

 A: You have to understand that what they call a lesion is not a hole at all.
 That's the most protected and healthiest area you have.
 How that whole theory came up, I don't understand it.
 It's all for one.
 So just, whatever he said about those particular areas, are the healthiest parts of your body.